Gissio/radpro/docs/manual.md

 The confidence interval estimates the range of values that contain the true instantaneous rate with a 95 % probability, assuming a constant level of radiation.

-The time window is adaptively adjusted to achieve a 50 % confidence interval.
+The time window is adaptively adjusted, aiming for a confidence interval of less than 50 %.
+On radiation levels above 1 µSv/h, the time window is at most 5 seconds.

-For fast response to abrupt changes, Rad Pro also estimates the instantaneous rate with a 1-second window.
-If this fast rate falls beyond a four-sigma confidence interval (99.99 %) of the current instantaneous rate, the time window is reset.

 ### Average rate